mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 [It is] just like kind of a statue of the Buddha made of gold.
 And if you see this statue, maybe you say, “[It’s] gold.”
 Yes, it's gold.
 But on the other hand, someone says, “It's a Buddha statue!”
 Because, it's a Buddha statue.
 Whatever you say, it hits the mark, because it's a Buddha statue, but on the other hand, it is gold.
 So [if] you say “gold,” it's right, because the Buddha statue is made of gold.
 So whatever part of the Buddha statue is taken by you, it's gold.
 But without gold, you cannot make the Buddha statue.

 The Buddha statue is the phenomenal world.
-The gold is truth, absolute, One Mind.
+The gold is truth, absolute, one-mind.
 The mind of all sentient beings.
 Your basic nature is exactly gold.

 And then that gold and Buddha statue are exactly one.
 You cannot separate it.
 So without it, without the gold, without the absolute or the mind of all sentient beings, without buddha-nature, without truth – you cannot exist.
 Just like Roger, just like Katagiri. [...]
 Just like [the] table.